Corbin Carroll Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The Nationals give up the fourth-most home runs in baseball (81 total, 1.4 per game).
+- The Nationals surrender the fifth-most home runs in baseball (82 total, 1.4 per game).

-- The Nationals will send Irvin (1-3) to the mound to make his seventh start of the season.
-He is 1-3 with a 5.67 ERA and 22 strikeouts in 27 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander threw five innings against the Los Angeles Dodgers, allowing four earned runs while surrendering eight hits.
+- In his most recent outing on Wednesday against the Los Angeles Dodgers, the left-hander threw five innings, allowing three earned runs while surrendering seven hits.

-- The 26-year-old has an ERA of 5.67, with 7.3 strikeouts per nine innings, in six games this season.
-Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.